ha/doozerd/doc/proto.md

    Snap creates a consistent snapshot of the data store.
-   Returns *id*, a number identifying this snapshot, and *rev*, the revision of the data store contained in the snapshot.
+   Returns *id*, a number identifying this snapshot, and *rev*, the total number of writes to the store before the snapshot was taken.

  * `SYNCPATH` (not yet implemented)